 Schemata Architects, the team behind Blue Bottle Kyoto’s design, did more than just stripping away unnecessary walls.
 Machiyas characteristically have ground elevation in their entryway.
 Here, the ground had been levelled to boost that continuation of indoor-outdoor space and in a way, made more accessible and welcoming to customers.

-Everywhere in the café, we could see vestiges of the former structures — exposed wall corners revealing the interior wall frames and its clay composition, large preserved structural timbers — and the age-old wisdom of wood building with little or no nails like the connections between beams and structural columns.
+Everywhere in the café, we could see vestiges of the former structures — exposed wall corners revealing the interior wall frames and its straw-mud-bamboo composition, large preserved structural timbers — and the age-old wisdom of wood building with little or no nails like the connections between beams and structural columns.

 When we looked up at the vaulted ceiling, we could even see where old timbers met new ones.
 Somehow, that stirred up curious emotions within us which we couldn’t adequately explain.